Ann Arbor Hash Bash

 3. It could save Detroit

 What’s the best thing to do with miles of vacant lots, empty factories and thousands of unemployed people?
 Start indoor grow farms to revive Michigan’s economy, and plant hemp, the amazing weed that revitalizes soil, refreshes filthy air with tons of oxygen and produces the world’s strongest fiber, one that’s already used to build car doors for Mercedes.
-What does Detroit have to lose?
+Oh, and now that medical marijuana is becoming legal in Michigan?
+Let’s just say the high’s the limit.

 4. Plant lovers are, in general, gentle souls